 Last but not least, Kenai Fjords is a birder's paradise.
 Bald eagles, black oystercatchers, murrelets, murres, peregrine falcons, puffins (horned and tufted), and Red-faced cormorants abound just to name a few.

 Captain Colin is a skilled naturalist with an uncanny ability to spot wildlife in the fjords.
-No matter what's on your wildlife wish list, give yourself the best possible chance to experience this rich ecosystem on a multi-day trip.
+No matter what's on your wildlife wish list, give yourself the best possible chance to experience this rich Alaskan ecosystem on a multi-day trip.

 You'll enjoy hearty portions of fresh, delicious food.

 Extraordinary adventures deserve extraordinary fuel.
 We're proud to serve home made Alaskan meals by a professional cook.
 Our menus emphasize locally-sourced ingredients, including wild-caught fish—including salmon and rockfish caught only hours before dinner—plus berries, wildflowers, and sea vegetables that we collect by hand.
 For those who are interested, our chef is happy to teach you how to filet your catch or show you how to forage along the coastline for edible and medicinal plants.

 Also on the menu are items like hearty soup, grilled steak, and tasty sandwiches.
 Our chef skillfully accommodates a range of personal preferences and special diets, including gluten-free, dairy-free, vegan, paleo and keto.

 We typically serve a full breakfast, lunch, dinner and dessert, with tasty snacks throughout the day.
 Alcohol is not included, but you may bring aboard your own beer, wine and spirits.

-Our guests often report that the chef's delicious food is one of the highlights of their trip!
+Our guests often report that the chef's delicious Alaskan food is one of the highlights of their trip!

 You'll play—or relax—at your own pace.

 Kenai Fjords National Park offers endless opportunities for outdoor recreation: kayaking, hiking, and fishing are just a few ways to actively experience this incredible place.
-Unlike trips that are focused on one specific activity—such as fishing charters or kayaking trips—we supply gear for multiple activities, so you can enjoy a little of everything.
+Unlike trips that are focused on one specific activity—such as fishing charters or kayaking trips—we supply gear for multiple activities on our boat tours, so you can enjoy a little of everything.
 All of our gear is suitable for all skill levels.